-Q1.
+Q3.
 Hari is on a visit to America.
 He writes the following letter from New York to his friend Roshan.
 There are several mistakes in the letter.
 Rewrite the letter, correcting the mistakes.

-I have arrived in New York last Sunday.
+Dear Roshan, I have arrived in New York last Sunday.
 I've been here about four days now.
 I saw a lot of things already, but unfortunately, I didn't meet any Indians yet.
 Last night, I've seen a very interesting film.
 It was about wild life in India.
 I have enjoyed it very much.
 As you can imagine, my English has improved a lot.
 I learnt quite a lot in a short time.
 I'm waiting for a guest who didn't come yet.
 It seems a long time since I have last seen you.
 I hope you haven't missed me too much.
-With best wishes, Hari Q2.
-Fill up the blank spaces in the sentences below, using approf verbs. propriate forms a) Our plane was supposed to take off at 7.00 but the flight cancelled as it raining since 3.00 a.m. had to be b) The runner dropped out of the race as he three hours. for more than c) The patient died this morning.
-The doctor was surprised, condition because his d) When I watched Dhoni playing last week, I batting a lot.
+With best wishes, Hari a) Our plane was supposed to take off at 7.00 but the flight had to be cancelled as it raining since 3.00 a.m. b) The runner dropped out of the race as he for more than three hours. c) The patient died this morning.
+The doctor was surprised, because his condition d) When I watched Ramesh playing last week, I that his batting a lot.
 It was clear to me that seriously. e) Mr. Rao was a writer.
-He several novels be and 1982.
-He his career as a poet, but a five volumes of poetry, he to become a novelist.
-He the Sahitya Akademi pr rize in 1988.
-He died in 1990, leaving h is last novel unfinished.
-He on this novel since 1987, and more than thre ee fourths of it when he after a heart attack.

-Q3.
-Fill in the blanks with verb forms suggesting future activity:

-- i.
-We hear the price of onions will go up (go up) by three rupees per kilo next week. - ii.
-There is a low pressure and we are going to have(have) heavy rain in the next few days. - iii.
-The Olympic Games starts (start) in Beijing next month. - iv.
+He several novels between 1970 and 1982.
+He his career as a poet, but after he five volumes of poetry, he to become a novelist.
+He the SahityaAkademi prize in 1988.
+He died in 1990, leaving his last novel unfinished.
+He on this novel since 1987, and more than three fourths of it when he after a heart attack. when he after a heart attack.
+Q5.
+Fill in the blanks with verb forms suggesting future activity: i. i. ii.
+We hear the price of onions will go up (go up) by three rupees per kilo next week.
+There is a low pressure and we are going to have (have) heavy rain in the next few days. iii.
+The Olympic Games starts (start) in Beijing next month. iv.
 My daughter wants to become a singer.
-She is joining (join) the SangeetMahavidyalaya next month. - v.
-If you neglect your studies, you will fail (fail) in the exam. - vi.
+She is joining (join) the SangeetMahavidyalaya V. next month.
+If you neglect your studies, you will fail (fail) in the exam. v. vi.
 The Prime Minister is to leave (leave) for New York in an hour.
-He will address (address) the United Nations General Assembly tomorrow. - vii.
+He will address (address) the United Nations General Assembly tomorrow. vii.
 The company's directors have taken a decision.
-The new factory is going into (go into) production next month. - viii.
+The new factory is going into (go into viii. production next month.
 The train is running late.
 I don't know when it will leave (leave) for Howrah.
+VIII.
+The train is running late.
+Facilitition when it will leave, for Flowian.
+Q6.
+Complete the conversation between two friends below, using appropriate tags.
+Dinki : Vou don't really want to some with me any more Pinki : You don't really want to come with me any more, ?
+Nira: Of course I do.
+But I need a bit of time for myself sometimes.
+Pinki : You get plenty of time for yourself, ?
+Nira: Pinki, you know how fond I am of you, I've told you that many times,?
+Pinki : Yes, you have.
+And you're quite happy, ?
+Nira: why are we arguing?
+There's nothing to argue about,?
+Pinki: You can't ever look at things from my point of view?
+EIDKL TOULCAULEVELIOOK ALIOHOS HOTH INVIONINI OLVIEW /